timbainbridge/PASOM/README.md

 ## Model Outputs

 Running models will create the `output` folder and will populate the folder with a file containing each of the simulation outputs and a file of the parameter values used for each of the simulations.
 A hash of the functions used will also be created, which is used to check that the functions have not changed between runs.
 All files are saved with the `.rds` file type.
-The files can be opened in any program that can interpret R code, such as R or RStudio.
+The files can be opened in any program that can interpret R objects, such as R or RStudio.

 The main simulation output files (indicated by the simulation name followed by `_np`) are structured identically with the following structure.
 In all cases, matrices are arranged with agents separated by rows (i.e., agent 1 is row 1) and rounds separated by columns (i.e., column 1 is round 1).
 In the below schematic, `model_output` is the model output file and `iteration_number` is the number of the simulation for the model (from 1 to 200 in the default case).